 You will generally find fast food restaurants in larger cities such as Auckland, Christchurch, and Wellington.
 Queenstown is also getting more and more of such restaurants because it is a rapidly growing town.

-While you might not be able to find a KFC or McDonald’s in smaller towns or places that are out of the way, you might be able to find small local fast food restaurants that sell, for example, fish and chips.
+While you might not be able to find a KFC or McDonald’s in smaller towns or places that are out of the way (with a few exceptions), you might be able to find small local fast food restaurants that sell, for example, fish and chips.

 Fast food is relatively cheap in New Zealand.
 A large meal at McDonald’s can cost anywhere between $8 and $15 (New Zealand dollars).
-Six pieces of chicken with two sides at KFC cost around $20.
+You can get a small meal at KFC starting from $5.